 Raised beds aren’t for everyone and there’s a strong case against them when it comes to slugs.
 They create places where they can hide and lay their eggs so many choose not to grow in them.
 I’m the other person who swears by them.
 In the allotment garden, it’s because I’m on a slope and the beds help stop erosion.
 I’m also a fan because they let you build the soil up over challenging soil.
 At home, it’s another set of issues already discussed.

 Late autumn and into winter is the best time to put in raised beds and other hard landscaping.
 It gives your new garden an instant framework for adding compost and manure and creating growing spaces.
 They also look neat, can be easier to maintain, and can be built quite high if you have mobility issues.
 Head over here for tips on building raised beds.

 The simplest way to clear land is by suppressing the vegetation.
 There are a number of ways to do it but the most effective is laying dark polythene plastic over the ground.
 Over a period of 2-3 months the annual weeds underneath will die off and the worms will have pulled the rotted material down into the soil.

 Begin by mowing or strimming the vegetation down.
 Next, lay 4-6″ of compost over the areas you’re planning to grow in.
-Cover the area in heavy duty polythene and weight it down well.
+Cover the area in heavy-duty polythene and weigh it down well.
 By the time you uncover it, the soil underneath will be tilled and fertilized and most likely ready for planting.
 Just make sure that troublesome perennials like dock or brambles have been removed first.